stacks-network/docs/src/pages/build-apps/collections/types.md

 description: Create new collection types
 ---

+~> Collections are an experimental feature not yet recommended for production.
+Please report issues and contribute through [the blockstack-collections repository](https://github.com/blockstack/blockstack-collections/).

 ## Introduction

 Collections support data portability between applications.
 Stacks supplies a `Contact` collection for use by Stacks applications.
 Developers can create additional collection types, use them in their own applications, and publish them so other developers can make use of them too.